castral02/frag_af/variation_3/README.md

 **1. Threshold**

 The model was trained on a clean dataset that was described above.
-To increase the signal to noise ratio, we continued to filter the data using mpDockQ.
+To increase the signal to noise ratio, we continued to filter the data using ipTM.
 As stated above, the ipTM filter constantly yielded the highest average accuracy across Variation 1 and 2 for predicting DNFs.

 ```python
 # Filter features based on thresholds